keithyipkw/blog/content/posts/no_skip_smm.md

 # Simulation

 Before proceeding to the calculation, we need to filter out levels starting with 97 to 99 lives.
 There are 726 remaining levels that we can use.
 He gained lives 52.5% of the time, lost lives 26.6% of the time, and neither 20.9% of the time.
-On average, he gain 0.233 lives after playing a level.
+On average, he gained 0.233 lives after playing a level.
 The distribution is as follow:

 {{< figure src="/image/no_skip_smm/pangas_life_changes.png" srcset="/image/no_skip_smm/pangas_life_changes.png 1x, /image/no_skip_smm/pangas_life_changes_2x.png 2x" caption="Panga's performance on the 726 levels." >}}